header image

 The Computer Games:

-Created Randomberry Games in 1981, probably the first UK computer game company.
+Chris created Randomberry Games in 1981, probably the first UK computer game company.
 Apple User did a feature on Chris in their June 1984 issue.
 Necromancer (1980/1) may be the first 3D First Person perspective D&D game.
 Necromancer was inspired by a First Person perspective maze generator he saw in Practical Wireless - yes, there really was a time when computer magazines didn't exist.
 In 1978, he wrote the world's most aggressive Chess program, TR George.
 A name that still strikes fear on every chequered board.
 Who can forget TR's first match?
 Playing white, he opened with Pawn to King's Four.
 Then followed with King to King's Two.
 A silence descended.
 What gambit was this?
 What subtle ploy?
 By the third move, we all knew.
 King to King's Three.
 This was not subtlety, this was a player out for blood.
 A White King who had but one thought - to fasten his hands around the Black King's throat in the minimum number of turns.
 Four moves later it was all over.
 A solitary White King, deep in Black's half, surrounded by enemy pieces and yelling abuse at the Black King.
 Chess has never been the same since.

 The Band: